-Unmanned Aerial Vehicles (UAVs) are envisioned as an integral part of future military forces.
+T NMANNED Aerial Vehicles (UAVs) are envisioned as an integral part of future military forces.
 Large scale UAVs will perform autonomous tasks such as high-altitude reconnaissance, Close Air Support, Suppression of Enemy Air Defenses, and aerial refueling.
 Small scale UAVs will enable on-demand intelligence, surveillance and reconnaissance tasks including: "over the hill" reconnaissance, "perch and stare" surveillance, biological and chemical agent detection, precision strike missions, and battle damage assessment.
 Such tasks require that a UAV exhibit autonomous operation including collision avoidance.
 UAVs flying "nap of the earth" below the treetops risk collision with obstacles whose position cannot be guaranteed as known before flight.
-UAVs must include situational awareness based on sensing and perception of the immediate environment to locate collision dangers and plan an appropriate avoidance path [1].
-A desired autonomous intelligent control architecture for UAVs integrates threat/obstacle awareness with intelligent decision making, path planning and trajectory generation to achieve effective threat avoidance and mission completion.
-A robust system must accomplish this autonomy during a high-speed flight, in low visibility, cluttered environment, and under subsystem and/or component failures, resulting in a challenging autonomous control problem.
+UAVs must include situational awareness based on sensing and perception of the immediate environment to locate collision dangers and plan an appropriate avoidance path [5].
+Hence the desired autonomous intelligent control architecture for UAVs integrates threat/obstacle awareness with intelligent decision making, path planning and trajectory generation to achieve effective threat avoidance and mission completion.
+This is a complex problem that has not been successfully solved yet.
+If, in addition, threat/obstacle avoidance needs to be accomplished during a high-speed flight, in low visibility, cluttered environment, and under subsystem and/or component failures, the problem becomes truly formidable.

 Sensors considered for collision detection include active or passive sensors.
-Active RADAR or LIDAR (light detecting and ranging) sensors for manned aircraft are currently under investigation for use in UAVs [2, 3].
+Active RADAR or LIDAR (light detecting and ranging) sensors for manned aircraft are currently under investigation for use in UAVs [6], [7].
 These sensors provide resolution appropriate for wire detection, but exhibit sparse measurements, non-covert operation due to emitted radiation, and a form factor and power requirement that does not currently scale to the smallest micro air vehicles (MAVs).
 Passive sensors based on visual electro-optical (EO) or forward looking infrared (FLIR) are promising due to low size weight and power requirements and a lack of emitted radiation, but require significant image processing to detect obstacles.
-Bhanu et al. [1] argue for a maximally passive system that combines narrow field of view active sensors for wire detection with wide field of view passive stereo sensors for peripheral visibility.
+Bhanu et al. [5] argue for a maximally passive system that combines narrow field of view active sensors for wire detection with wide field of view passive stereo sensors for peripheral visibility.
 This paper proposes a passive stereo system for visual obstacle detection suitable for integration into such a maximally passive system.

-In this paper, we describe the development, implementation and flight tests of the Visual Threat Awareness Avoidance (VISTA) system for passive, stereo image based obstacle detection, its integration with the Multilayer Architecture for Trajectory Replanning and Intelligent plan eXecution (MATRIX) for autonomous intelligent control of UAVs.
-The VISTA system combines block matching stereo computed on the Acadia I vision processor designed by the Sarnoff Corporation [4] with image segmentation based on a special purpose graph representation appropriate for collision detection, human vision inspired perceptual organization and efficient graph partitioning based on the recursive minimum s-t graph cut.
-This segmentation provides a means to increase robustness to stereo correspondence errors as will be described in this paper and provides constraints suitable for motion planning and avoidance.
-This paper will describe system theory and show experimental results from flight tests on Georgia Tech's GT-Max autonomous helicopter [5].
+In this paper, we describe the development and implementation of the Visual Threat Awareness Avoidance (VISTA) system for passive, stereo image based obstacle detection, its integration with the Multi-layer Architecture for Trajectory Replanning and Intelligent plan eXecution (MATRIX) for autonomous intelligent control of UAVs, and performance evaluation of the integrated system through flight tests.
+The VISTA system combines block matching stereo computed on the Acadia I vision processor designed by the Sarnoff Corporation [8] with image segmentation based on a special purpose graph representation appropriate for collision detection, human vision inspired perceptual organization and efficient graph partitioning based on the recursive minimum s-t graph cut.
+This segmentation provides a means to increase robustness to stereo correspondence errors as will be described in this paper, and provides constraints suitable for motion planning and avoidance.
+This paper will describe system theory, and show experimental results from a VISTA prototype flight tested on Georgia Tech's GT-Max autonomous helicopter [9].